joceliovieira/joceliovieira/README.md

 🖤 I'm passionate about data and its power and technologies!

-🔭 Working with Data Engineering and (Data/ML)Ops.
+🔭 Working with Data Engineering/Science/Ops.

-🌱 Currently learning about **Web Dev.** for delivering better data apps.
+🌱 Currently learning about **Backend Web Develpment** for delivering better data apps.

 👨‍💻 Some of my projects and studies are available at [github.com/joceliovieira](github.com/joceliovieira)